Dacia Duster Review & Prices

 On the motorway

 All versions of the Duster do need a bit of a boot getting up to motorway speeds.
-The basic 100hp bi-fuel engine is likely to feel quite gutless indeed, but the 130hp 1.2 and the 140hp hybrid have ample power considering the Duster’s light weight - they just occasionally need working harder than, say, the 150hp engine of a Volkswagen T-Roc.
+The mild hybrid 130hp 1.2-litre and the 140hp full hybrid have ample power considering the Duster’s light weight - they just occasionally need working harder than, say, the 150hp engine of a Volkswagen T-Roc.

-Once you’re up to speed, the Duster feels very stable and secure, albeit slightly noisier than alternatives thanks to less sound deadening.
+Once you’re up to speed, the Duster is very stable and secure, albeit slightly noisier than alternatives thanks to less sound deadening.
 All the hard plastics on the interior do tend to amplify the sound, too, and the hybrid in particular can sound quite coarse when it’s revving high.
 It’s much quieter than the diesel used to be, though.
+The Duster hybrid will soon get an upgrade to Dacia’s new 1.8-litre hybrid engine, as seen in the Bigster, which is good news because this is smoother and more economical.

 On a twisty road

-You’re not going to mistake the Duster for a hot hatchback any time soon, but with the stiffer suspension it feels much more precise and controlled than before.
-It stays flatter in bends, instead of leaning like a ship, though it does feel like it fidgets about a bit over rougher surfaces.
+You’re not going to mistake the Duster for a hot hatchback any time soon, but with the stiffer suspension it’s much more precise and controlled than before.
+It stays flatter in bends, instead of leaning like a ship, though it does fidget about a bit over rougher surfaces.

-Four-wheel drive models have more sophisticated rear suspension which should improve comfort levels slightly, as well as the benefit of those driven rear wheels helping to push you out of bends and adding traction when the roads are slippery.
+Four-wheel drive models have more sophisticated rear suspension which improves comfort levels slightly, as well as the benefit of those driven rear wheels helping to push you out of bends and adding traction when the roads are slippery.

 Space and practicality